The Flames: Biography

-Both Steve and Brother were unhappy living in the US, and with Brother leaving for England and Steve to South Africa, the group was disbanded.
+By 1970, Steve and Brother Fataar expressed their discontent living in the United States, with Brother Fataar moving to England shortly after, while Steve Fataar moved back to South Africa.
+Ricky Fataar and Blondie Chaplin dissolved the remains of the group later that year.

 Post-break up

 In early 1972, Ricky Fataar and Blondie Chaplin joined The Beach Boys.
-With Ricky on drums and vocals and Blondie on guitar and vocals, this lineup of the Beach Boys recorded two studio albums and the live The Beach Boys in Concert album.
-Blondie's lead vocal on the song "Sail On, Sailor" is his most-known work.
-Blondie left the group at the end of 1973 and worked with a number of other musicians, performing live as well as on records, including members of The Band and The Byrds.
+Fattar and Chaplin recorded two studio albums and the live The Beach Boys in Concert album.
+Chaplin left the group at the end of 1973 and worked with a number of other musicians, including members of The Band and The Byrds.
 He also recorded two solo albums.
-Blondie's talents came to the attention of The Rolling Stones and he has toured with the group for over 10 years, as well as appearing on some of their studio recordings.
+Since 1997, Chaplin has toured with the Rolling Stones.
 He is also a member of Skollie, a band formed with Keith Lentin and Anton Fig.

-Ricky remained with the Beach Boys for another year after Blondie's departure, leaving the band himself at the end of 1974.
-In 1978, he featured in the film All You Need Is Cash, as a member of the Rutles, a spoof on the Beatles.
-Ricky played Stig O'Hara, the George Harrison character.
-He also featured on the Rutles' two albums.
-He became a producer, with his first major success being Renée Geyer's So Lucky, which also featured Blondie as a vocalist.
-He later emigrated to Australia, producing a number of successful artists, including Tim Finn, Kate Ceberano, Dragon, and Wendy Matthews.
-Ricky also wrote the scores for a few Australian films.
-Ricky met Bonnie Raitt in 1978, and has since accompanied her on many tours, as well as appearing on most of her later recordings.
+Ricky Fataar remained with the Beach Boys for another year following Chaplin's departure, leaving the band at the end of 1974.
+In 1978, he starred in the film All You Need Is Cash, as a member of the Rutles, a spoof on the Beatles.
+Fataar later became a producer, with his first major success being Renée Geyer's So Lucky, which also featured Chaplin as a vocalist.
+He later moved to Australia, producing a number of successful artists, including Tim Finn, Kate Ceberano, Dragon, and Wendy Matthews.
+Fataar additionally wrote scores for various Australian films.

-Steve Fataar and Edries Fredericks later teamed up with some other artists to form the band In Formation.

-In the 1970s, almost all The Flames' masters were destroyed in a fire.
-It is only through the restoration done by Bas Mollenkramer from physical records that almost all the Flames recordings are available.

 Brother Fataar died on September 10, 1978, and Baby Duval died on an unknown date.

-The Flames have reunited a few times.
+The Flames have reunited various times since their disbandment.
 In 2000 and 2011, the three surviving members of the band reunited for a few shows in South Africa.

 Steve Fataar died on January 18, 2020, having performed at a show hours before.
-It's believed he died in his sleep from lung complications.
+According to an IOL news article, Fataar died from his sleep from lung complications.